No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 <div style="page-break-after: always;"></div>

 ### 8.5 Computational Methodology to induce Z-frame
-A Z-frame acts as a cone shape in morphic structure—its role is to anchor multiple semantic flows into a unifying conceptual topology.
+A Z-frame acts as a cone shape in morphic structure—its role is to anchor multiple conceptual flows into a unifying conceptual topology.
 In category-theoretic terms, the Z-frame corresponds to the colimit of a diagram.

 While colimits are traditionally defined via universal properties over cones, in natural language processing (NLP), a colimit can be approximated by KMeans clustering over word embeddings.
-If we interpret a cone from the side, we observe its tapering morphic shape; but from above, the apex of the cone corresponds to the semantic anchor (Z-frame) toward which all points converge.
+If we interpret a cone from the side, we observe its tapering morphic shape; but from above, the apex of the cone corresponds to the conceptual anchor (Z-frame) toward which all points converge.

 **Words: king, queen, man woman**</br>
 Using a simple KMeans (k=1) over these four word vectors yields the following cluster center and its top 10 closest neighbors: